maelcastrof/racket-3d-trajectory/README.md

 3. Save these images in the directory `img/chessboard/`.

 ### Step 2: Run Calibration
-1. Ensure your images are in the `img/chessboard/` directory.
-2. Run the calibration script:
+1. Run the calibration script:
    ```bash
    python calibration.py
    ```